Constance Wilde: Illness and death

 During the second surgery in April 1898, Bossi probably "did not attempt a hysterectomy but merely excised the tumour in a myomectomy".
 Shortly after the surgery Constance developed uncontrollable vomiting which led to dehydration and death.
 The immediate cause of death is thought to have been severe paralytic ileus, which developed either as a result of the surgery itself or of intra-abdominal sepsis.
-Constance is buried in Genoa (Italy), in the Monumental Cemetery of Staglieno.
+Constance is buried in Genoa, Italy, in the Monumental Cemetery of Staglieno.
 A memorial statue depicting a nude pregnant Constance is included in the Oscar Wilde Memorial Sculpture in Merrion Square in Dublin.

+Portrayals

+Constance Wilde was portrayed by Jennifer Ehle in the 1997 film Wilde, which features Stephen Fry as Oscar Wilde.

+Emily Watson portrayed Constance Wilde in the 2018 film The Happy Prince, which was written and directed by Rupert Everett, who also starred as Oscar Wilde.

+In 2022, Emilia Clarke was revealed to be the lead of the biographical film An Ideal Wife by director Sophie Hyde, which will explore the sexual awakening Constance experienced when she discovered that Wilde was homosexual.